 Charitable giving is an everyday part of our culture at Dixon Schwabl + Company.
-Building on our philanthropic legacy, we share resources and talents to strengthen our community through positive, long-lasting programs for organizations and individuals in the Greater Rochester and Buffalo areas.
+Building on our philanthropic legacy, we share resources and talents to strengthen our communities through positive, long-lasting programs for organizations and individuals.

 At DS+CO, we share our resources to provide opportunities for organizations and community members to make a difference for those who need it most.

 Due to the large number of requests we receive each year, the following charitable-giving guidelines are meant to help organizations and individuals understand our philanthropic priorities and parameters.
 The funding priorities also help us manage requests and make allocations in a thoughtful manner.

 With some exceptions, our philanthropic allocations focus on programs, events and initiatives that support the following two categories: IDEA (inclusion, diversity, equity, action) and health.